ABRG-Models/BarrelEmerge/README.md

 # BarrelEmerge

-This is a simulation of the growth of axons which demonstrates how the whisker barrel field pattern can selforganize in the presence of only two orthogonal molecular guidance cues.
+This is a simulation of the growth of axons which demonstrates how the whisker barrel field pattern can self-organize in the presence of only two orthogonal molecular guidance cues.
 It is the code behind the following paper:

 James, Krubitzer & Wilson.
 2020. *Modelling the emergence of whisker barrels*. eLife.
 DOI: https://doi.org/10.7554/eLife.55588

-The emergence of whisker barrels is demonstated in a modified Karbowski-Ermentrout-like axon branching population model.
+The emergence of whisker barrels is demonstrated in a modified Karbowski-Ermentrout-like axon branching population model.

 For instructions on reproducing the results of the paper, see the